gridsingularity/gsy-e/CONTRIBUTING.md

 * Consult our Wiki [D3A Wiki page](linkto confluence)

-* If thinks are still unclear: Ask any question about how to use D3A in the [d3a mailing list](linktomailinglist).
+* If things are still unclear: Ask any question about how to use D3A in the [d3a mailing list](linktomailinglist).

 Thanks! :heart: :heart: :heart: